The Publisher’s Blessing

 Please Sir, May I Stream Your Game?

-The resulting contracts have more clauses than Santa’s employment agreements.
+The resulting contracts likely have more clauses than Santa’s employment agreements.
 By the time everyone’s signed on the dotted line, half the negotiators have developed carpal tunnel and the other half have forgotten why they started this process in the first place.

 Technical Compatibility: Teaching AAA Games New Tricks